-Note: From the Applications menu, you can also create clusters, build stacks, submit jobs, and view a job's output file.
-See the sections Cluster Manager, Stack Manager, Job Manager, and File Manager for information.
+Note: From the Applications menu, you can also create clusters, build stacks, submit jobs, view a job's output file, view an accounting of all the jobs run, and estimate the cost of running a job.
+See the sections Cluster Manager, Stack Manager, Job Manager, File Manager, Accounting Manager, and Instance Prices for information.